RichardMSullivan/RoieBlackComputerArchitectureClass/lab1/readme.txt

 description of variables and functions
 -------------------------------------------------------------------------------

-Struct Array
+deskPtr
-""""""""""""
+"""""""
-    this struct holds an array that can be created with template arguments the constructor sets all the values to be zero ...............................................................................
+    this pointer looks at an array created on the heap that holds intergers and is of size numOfStudents + 1 ...............................................................................

 int numOfCards and int numOfstudents